W0lfEagle/ff-blog/src/pages/index.md

 ---
 templateKey: index-page
-title: Change + Transition Coaching
+title: Harness the power of change
-image: /img/img_20190516_134202.jpg
+image: /img/felicity-face-1.jpg
-heading: About Coaching
+heading: Coaching with me
-subheading: Felicity Forsyth
+subheading: Explore.
+Navigate.
+Create.
+Thrive through transition.
 mainpitch:
-  title: >-
+  title: Hello!
+I’m Felicity.
-    Navigate Transition.
-Harness the power of change.
-Craft a life brimming with possibility and purpose.
-  description: >
-    Change arrives in many forms.
-Maybe an unwelcome change has turned your life upside down.
-Or perhaps you are feeling stuck and would welcome a change.

-    A desire for change is the ideal starting point for our work together - even if you don’t know exactly what that change might be.

-    Drawing on my own experiences, I specialise in working with clients who have recently moved or experienced significant change in their lives.
   description: >-
-  Coaching is a journey of self-awareness combining exploration, reflection, motivation, goal-setting and action to help you connect to your truest self and create the life you want.
+    I help people know, trust and express themselves in times of transition to thrive with intention.
+description: >-
+  Through one-to-one coaching packages delivered online or face-to-face in east London, my goal is to help clients mindfully navigate change or intentionally create change in their lives.
+My work is steeped in a gentle sense of compassionate enquiry, kind curiosity, empathy and humor.
+With an ICF accredited diploma in Transformational Coaching,  I take a holistic, integrative approach to coaching, as a method to explore your inner landscape and create space for you to more fully understand yourself.
+Drop me a line if this sounds like you.
+Our first call is free and a wonderful place to get a taste for coaching without any commitment.
 intro:
   blurbs: []
   heading: My Approach